 You also need to complete 800 hours of planned, supervised work experience to graduate, in addition to completing all your courses.

-Maritime engineering students move to Tasmania this year.
+Maritime engineering students move to Tasmania for Year 3 and 4.

-In your final year you complete an individual industrial project, working on a piece of engineering design and analysis for organisations like Mighty River Power, Fletcher Building, BECA, SKM, Genesis Energy, Contact Energy, Fisher & Paykel Appliances, Spark or Auckland Airport.
+In Year 4 you complete an industry-based project, working on a piece of engineering design and analysis for organisations like Mighty River Power, Fletcher Building, BECA, SKM, Genesis Energy, Contact Energy, Fisher & Paykel Appliances, Spark or Auckland Airport.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.